JohnFerrancol/odin-cs/README.md

 - [x] Learnt how to measure efficiency of code from Time and Space complexity using the Big O notation
 - [x] Learnt what are stacks and queues
 - [x] Learnt how to implement a Linked List data structure in Javscript
+- [x] Learnt how to implement a Hash Map data structure in Javscript

 ## Tech Stack